Guy Barnett (Australian politician): Early life

 Barnett was born on 5 April 1962 in Launceston, Tasmania.
 He is the son of Sallie Sinclair and John Barnett, a sheep farmer.
 His father died of motor neurone disease in 1985 and his mother was a founder of the Motor Neurone Disease Association of Tasmania.
-She later remarried to businessman Raymond Ferrall.
+She later remarried businessman Sir Raymond Ferrall.

 Barnett was raised at Quamby Estate, his parents' historic grazing property near Hagley.
 He attended the Launceston Church Grammar School and Geelong Grammar School.
 He gained a Bachelor of Laws and later a Master of Laws (Environmental Law) from the University of Tasmania.
 While at university, he served as president of the University of Tasmania Liberal Club.

 Barnett worked as a lawyer after graduating, including in Washington, D.C. as a consultant at Taft Stettinius & Hollister.
 He was a senior adviser to Tasmanian premier Robin Gray from 1988 to 1989 and was later managing director of Guy Barnett and Associates, a political and public relations consultancy, from 1989 to 2002.
 He was an accomplished real tennis player, competing in the doubles event of the 1998 Australian Open.